-Rivas and Voronov further explain actions employers and HR professionals should strictly avoid during a union-organizing campaign, including threatening, coercing, interrogating, making false promises, spying and punishing.
+Ryan and Jacqueline further explain actions employers and HR professionals should strictly avoid during a union-organizing campaign, including threatening, coercing, interrogating, making false promises, spying, and punishing.

 “As COVID-19 persists, 2021 could be a year that is defined by employee activism and increased union organizing,” the authors conclude.
 “However, there is no reason for employees to unionize and pay dues when they’re satisfied with the employer and the workplace.
 Employers who can make this happen — and who understand how to respond legally to a union’s organizing tactics — have a sound advantage over those who do not.”